Crustaceans, Pacific Northwest

 A female coonstripe shrimp may reach a total length of 14 cm but the usual length is not over 10 cm.
 The irregular striping of brown and red on the abdomen gave rise to its common name.
 It inhabits sand or gravel bottoms, usually where a rapid tidal current flows.

-The coonstripe can be found on the entire coast of BC, they are most abundant on the South end of Vancouver Island, on the east side.
+The coonstripe can be found on the entire the Pacific Northwest, they are most abundant on the South end of Vancouver Island, on the east side.
 They are awesome to observe going about their daily business.